-(b) Bankers acceptances of banks that are insured by the federal deposit insurance corporation and to which both of the following apply:
+(b) Bankers acceptances of banks that are insured by the federal deposit insurance corporation and

-(ii) The obligations mature not later than one hundred eighty days after purchase.
+that mature not later than one hundred eighty days after purchase.

 (C) Nothing in the classifications of eligible obligations set forth in divisions (B)(1) to (7) of this section shall be construed to authorize any investment in a derivative, and no treasurer or governing board shall invest in a derivative.
 For purposes of this division, "derivative" means a financial instrument or contract or obligation whose value or return is based upon or linked to another asset or index, or both, separate from the financial instrument, contract, or obligation itself.
 Any security, obligation, trust account, or other instrument that is created from an issue of the United States treasury or is created from an obligation of a federal agency or instrumentality or is created from both is considered a derivative instrument.
 An eligible investment described in this section with a variable interest rate payment, based upon a single interest payment or single index comprised of other eligible investments provided for in division (B)(1) or (2) of this section, is not a derivative, provided that such variable rate investment has a maximum maturity of two years.